Expectations of an ADAPT Coach

 ADAPT sessions run at a ratio of 1 coach to 8 students maximum in an outside environment, and 1 to 15 in an indoors environment that utilises equipment and safety materials.

-Coaches must carry out risk assessments prior to every new course of sessions and must maintain a constant level of dynamic risk management during the session.
+Coaches must carry out risk-benefit assessments prior to every new course of sessions and must maintain a constant level of dynamic risk management during the session.

 Coaches must understand and implement all measures outlined in the ADAPT Programme’s Child Protection Policy.
-This includes possessing a valid CRB check, obtaining parental consent if necessary, and providing for adequate substance monitoring.
+This includes possessing a valid DBS or police records check, obtaining parental consent if necessary, and providing for adequate substance monitoring.